chiragchadha1/spur-browser-replay/README.md

 In-memory storage would become compressed rrweb chunks in object storage with metadata in a database.
 The in-process SSE fan-out would become Redis or a managed pub/sub for multiple instances.
-I'd add per-session Chrome limits, backpressure and sampling on high-volume events, input masking on by default, and reconnect-from-last-index so a viewer can rejoin mid-session. rrweb has blind spots (canvas, WebGL, cross-origin iframes) that I'd cover with a screenshot or video fallback.
+I'd add per-session Chrome limits, backpressure and sampling on high-volume events, input masking on by default (for sensitive info), and reconnect-from-last-index so a viewer can rejoin mid-session. rrweb has blind spots (canvas, WebGL, cross-origin iframes) that I'd cover with a screenshot or video fallback.
 For mostly-idle agent sessions, rrweb is far cheaper than video, which is why it's the right default.